AdaptiveCpp/AdaptiveCpp/doc/install-android.md

 ## Cross Compile LLVM

 In order to perform SSCP compilation at runtime AdaptiveCpp needs an cross compiled LLVM and tools to link against.
 We [build LLVM](install-llvm.md) from source separately as a step prior to cross compiling AdaptiveCpp.
-Here we only use "Aarch64" for the LLVM targets to build as we know that's the CPU architecture of the Android device we're cross compiling for.
+Here we only use "Aarch64" for the LLVM targets to build, as we know that's the CPU architecture of the Android device we're cross compiling for.

 These instructions build LLVM version 20, and this should then match the LLVM version used to build a host AdaptiveCpp in